 The John F. Hoban Memorial Scholarship: Founded in memory of John F. Hoban, Class of 1951 Engineering, by the Society of American Military Engineers, New York City Post.
 Open to a deserving student in Engineering.

-The Raymond J. Hodge Memorial Scholarship: Founded in 2000 by Lorraine Hodge Fox and Arthur J. Fox ’47 in memory of Raymond J. Hodge ’44 to provide tuition assistance to deserving students enrolled in the civil engineering degree program.
+The Raymond J. Hodge Memorial Scholarship: Founded in 2000 by Lorraine Hodge Fox and Arthur J. Fox ’47 in memory of Raymond J. Hodge ’44 to provide tuition assistance to deserving students enrolled in the Civil Engineering degree program.

 The John E. Hogan ’40 Scholarship for Engineering: Founded in 2008 to provide tuition assistance to undergraduate engineering students who have demonstrated financial need.

-The Christopher F. Hughes ’74 Scholarship for Civil Engineering: Established in 2010 by Christopher F. Hughes’74 to provide tuition assistance to students enrolled in the civil engineering program.
+The Christopher F. Hughes ’74 Scholarship for Civil Engineering: Established in 2010 by Christopher F. Hughes’74 to provide tuition assistance to students enrolled in the Civil Engineering program.

 The John J. Lennon '56 Memorial Scholarship: Established in 2017 by his Estate to provide tuition assistance to students enrolled in the Civil Engineering program.